dp119/py_repo/others.md

 (which is why REST technology is generally preferred to the more robust Simple Object Access Protocol (SOAP) technology)

+# <h2> What is Maven?

+Maven is Project management tool.
+It is a framework which simplifies and standardizes the project build process for the team.

+# <h4> Default directory structure for Maven -

+	source code			${basedir}/src/main/java
+	Resources			${basedir}/src/main/resources
+	Tests				${basedir}/src/test
+	Compiled byte code	${basedir}/target
+	distributable JAR	${basedir}/target/classes

+POM - Project Object Model

+It is fundamental unit of work in Maven.
+It is an XML file that resides in the base directory of the project as pom.xml

+It should be noted that there should be a single POM file for each project.

+	All POM files require the project element and three mandatory fields: groupId, artifactId, version.

+	Projects notation in repository is groupId:artifactId:version.

+The Super POM is Maven’s default POM.
+All POMs inherit from a parent or default (despite explicitly defined or not).
+This base POM is known as the Super POM, and contains values inherited by default.

+Command to check Super POM default configurations

+	mvn help:effective-pom

 # <h2> Explain different stages of maven life cycle.

+Prepare resources
+Validate
+Compile
+Test
+Package
+Install
+Deploy

+Also there will be additional pre and post phases to register goals.

+When a phase is called via Maven command, for example mvn compile, only phases up to and including that phase will execute.

+# <h2> What is Build Profile in Maven?

+A Build profile is a set of configuration values, which can be used to set or override default values of Maven build.
+Using a build profile, you can customize build for different environments such as Production v/s Development environments.

+A Maven Build Profile can be activated in various ways.

+	Explicitly using command console input.
+	Through maven settings.
+	Based on environment variables (User/System variables).
+	OS Settings (for example, Windows family).
+	Present/missing files.

+# <h2> Can we have multiple pom.xml in a project.
+What are the benefits?

+# <h2> What is a Maven Repository?

+In Maven terminology, a repository is a directory where all the project jars, library jar, plugins or any other project specific artifacts are stored and can be used by Maven easily.

+Maven repository are of three types.
+The following illustration will give an idea regarding these three types.

+	local 	- %USER_HOME% is the default directory.
+Override default location with %M2_HOME%\conf\settings.xml central - repository provided by Maven community remote	- developer's own custom repository containing required libraries or other project jars

+# <h2>  What are Maven Plugins?
+Maven is actually a plugin execution framework where every task is actually done by plugins.
+Maven Plugins are generally used to −

+create jar file
+create war file
+compile code files
+unit testing of code
+create project documentation
+create project reports

+	mvn [plugin-name]:[goal-name]

+	mvn compiler:compile

+# <h2> Maven - External Dependencies?

+If dependency is not available in any of remote repositories and central repository?
+Maven provides answer for such scenario using concept of External Dependency.

+	Add lib folder to the src folder.

+	Copy any dependency/jar into the lib folder.

+	add this external dependency to maven pom.xml

+# <h2> What is SNAPSHOT in Maven?

+SNAPSHOT is a special version that indicates a current development copy

+Unlike regular versions, Maven checks for a new SNAPSHOT version in a remote repository for every build.

+# <h4> Snapshot vs Version

+In case of Version, if Maven once downloaded the mentioned version, say data-service:1.0, it will never try to download a newer 1.0 available in repository.
+To download the updated code, data-service version is be upgraded to 1.1.

+In case of SNAPSHOT, Maven will automatically fetch the latest SNAPSHOT (data-service:1.0-SNAPSHOT) every time the project is built.

+# <h2> What is Build Automation ?

+Build Automation defines the scenario where dependent project(s) build process gets started once the project build is successfully completed, in order to ensure that dependent project(s) is/are stable

+Example

+Consider a team is developing a project bus-core-api on which two other projects app-web-ui and app-desktop-ui are dependent.

+app-web-ui project is using 1.0-SNAPSHOT of bus-core-api project. app-desktop-ui project is using 1.0-SNAPSHOT of bus-core-api project.

+Now, teams of app-web-ui and app-desktop-ui projects require that their build process should kick off whenever bus-core-api project changes.

+We can proceed with the following two ways −

+	Add a post-build goal in bus-core-api pom to kick-off app-web-ui and app-desktop-ui builds.

+	Use a Continuous Integration (CI) Server like Hudson to manage build automation automatically.

+# <h2> What information does POM contain?
+POM contains the some of the following configuration information −

+	project dependencies
+	plugins
+	goals
+	build profiles
+	project version
+	developers
+	mailing list